 If you want sharp lines on your beard like the barbershop does, use an Andis T-Outliner Trimmer and white eyeliner.
 Use the eyeliner to outline your beard shape; it’s your guide to the perfect cut.

-Brushing: Invest in a quality boars hair brush to stimulate your hair follicles and speed up growth.
+Brushing: Invest in a quality boar’s bristle hair brush like this one from Urtheone to stimulate your hair follicles and speed up growth.

 If you’re struggling with beard dandruff brushing will help remove the flakes.

 When brushing don’t be surprised if you see a bunch of hair falling out.
 The average man sheds 50-100 hairs per day, this is normal.
 Just make sure to clean your brush regularly.

 Genetics: Growing a beard is not magic; it doesn’t happen overnight.
 You can’t just replicate someone else’s thickness, shape, color, length, etc. Treat your beard like your fingerprints, it’s unique part of your genes.